Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 <red_brick_brickv_settings_services>` and tick the Server Monitoring checkbox.

 If the Server Monitoring service is enabled, it is possible to add rules.
-A rule basically consists of a Bricklet-type (Temperature, Amibient Light, Humidity or PTC), the UID and a warning as well as a critical range.
+A rule basically consists of a Bricklet-type (Temperature, Ambient Light, Humidity or PTC), the UID and a warning as well as a critical range.
 Just add as many rules as you need and configure them as required.

 You can also configure automatic email notification for each of the warning/critical ranges.
-Just check the ``Enable E-mail Notification`` checkbox and add the required information.
+Just tick the ``Enable Email Notification`` checkbox and add the required information.

-Press ``Save`` to save the configuration on the RED Brick.
+Click *Save* to save the configuration on the RED Brick.
 You can now visit ``http://<red-brick-ip>/nagios3/`` to view the current Nagios status.

 .. image:: /Images/Screenshots/nagios_srm_600.jpg